Dos Ojos Cenote Diving in Tulum

 Dive Lines / what you will see

-✳ Barbie Line
+Barbie Line

-✳ Bat Cave
+Bat Cave

 This tour is ideal for:

-certified Open Water divers
+Certified Open Water divers

-divers doing their first cenote dive
+Scuba divers doing their first cenote dive

-people who want calm conditions and excellent visibility
+Divers who want calm conditions and excellent visibility

-divers who enjoy caverns, geology, and light effects
+Certified Divers who enjoy caverns, geology, and light effects

 This tour is not for:

-non-certified divers
+Non-certified divers

-people looking for deep or advanced cenote profiles
+People looking for deep or advanced cenote profiles

 Want to learn more about Dos Ojos?